 In 1991, a handful of medical oncologists started a conversation about how to deliver improved results for their patients with gastro-intestinal (GI) cancer.
-The discussion focussed on their concerns around existing treatments.
+The discussion focused on their concerns around existing treatments.
 Connecting with each other at medical conferences, or via fax and phone, they came to the conclusion that the only way to discover meaningful solutions for their patients was to collaborate as a group.

 Two questions occupied the minds of this small group of clinicians: the role of adjuvant treatment for colon cancer, and the timing of palliative care chemotherapy for people with advanced colon cancer.
 At the time only one drug – 5 Fluorouracil – was available for most GI cancers and it left many unanswered questions.